GardenGroupUO/NISP/Documentation/source/Local_Minimisation_Function.rst

 Executing the local optimiser
 -----------------------------

 We would like to now get the definition to run a local optimisation.
 This is done by performing ``dyn.run(fmax=0.01,steps=5000)``.
-Included in this definition are try and

-However I have found that if something breaks for some reason during the optimisation, this can completely stop NISP in its tracks, and cause it to finish with a fatal error.
+However I have found that if something breaks for some reason during the optimisation, this can completely stop the genetic algorithm in its tracks, and cause it to finish with a fatal error.
 You may want this to happen so that you can address issues when they arise, but sometimes it is hard to continue to work when it keeps happening.
-If you would like, you can make sure NISP does not fail entirely by adding a Error Handling block, as shown in the example below:
+If you would like, you can make sure the genetic algorithm does not fail entirely by adding a Error Handling block, as shown in the example below:

 .. literalinclude:: RunMinimisation.py
 	:language: python